lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- It's often better to set your own zero.
-View the centered cholesterol and use that in the model instead.
+- Let's fix the warning by mean-centering cholesterol in the model.

 `@hint`
 - The model formula should be `got_cvd ~ centered_total_cholesterol + (1 | subject_id)`.